bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 You'll need those credentials in order to generate the appropriate configurations.
 You can find more information here. https://support.bigcommerce.com/s/article/Store-API-Accounts#creating

 ?
 Are you ready to continue?
-You may press any key to continue (Y/n) Yes ?
-What is the Client ID? xxxxxxxxxxxxx
+You may press any key to continue (Y/n)
+  > Y
 ?
-What is the Access Token? xxxxxxxxxxxxx
+What is the Client ID?
+  > xxxxxxxxxxxxx
 ?
+What is the Access Token?
+  > xxxxxxxxxxxxx
+?
+What is the API Path?
+  > xxxxxxxxxxxxx
-What is the API Path? https://api.bigcommerce.com/stores/xxxxx/v3/ [2021-09-08T15:12:40.271Z] Successfully created your configuration, you're all set!
+[2021-09-08T15:12:40.271Z] Successfully created your configuration, you're all set!
 ```
 ## Reset or create parallel configurations